cisco/cisco-network-puppet-module/docs/README-beaker-testcase-execution.md

 The Beaker execution test environment for Cisco Systems' Puppet provider test cases on Nexus devices assumes that the following prerequisites are satisfied before start of execution:

-A. Install Beaker and Bundle software on a test server or VM that can ping both the Puppet master and agent successfully.
-The test server or VM used to execute Beaker test cases is distinct from the Puppet master and agent.
-Create the Beaker test environment on the test server or VM using this HTTPs wiki link as a reference: https://github.com/puppetlabs/beaker/wiki/Creating-A-Test-Environment.
+A. Install the Beaker and Bundler gems on a workstation (VM, server, etc) that has network connectivity to both the Puppet master and agent: `gem install beaker` and `gem install bundler`.
+This 'beaker' workstation may be a separate device from the Puppet master and agent.
+Create the Beaker test environment on the workstation using the following reference: https://github.com/puppetlabs/beaker/wiki/Creating-A-Test-Environment.

-B. Populate the Beaker host configuration file on the test server or VM that is used to execute Beaker test cases.
+B. Populate the Beaker host configuration file on the workstation.

-C. Enable SSH on the Nexus switch.

-D. Create a devops user with sudo access on the Nexus switch for the Beaker workstation to access the `bash-shell` environment.
+C. Nexus switch setup: Enable SSH and create a 'devops' userid with sudo privileges and access to the `bash-shell` environment.
 No other Nexus switch specific configuration steps should be required for executing Beaker tests.

 **Example:**